Balfolk

-Balfolk (from French: bal folk, meaning a folk ball) is a dance event for folk dance and folk music in a number of European countries, mainly in France, Belgium, the Netherlands, Germany, Spain, Portugal, Italy and Poland.
-It is also known as folk bal.
+Balfolk (from French: bal folk, meaning a folk ball) is a dance event for folk dance and folk music in a number of European countries, mainly in France and Belgium, but also the Netherlands, Germany, Spain, Portugal, Italy, Switzerland, Poland and the United Kingdom.

+It is also known as folk bal or bal trad.
+Regional names include Fest noz (Breton) or balèti (Occitan).